eastmallingresearch/Shotgun_metagenomics/Functional_analysis/README.md

 However most of them are, so far, not worth implementing for complex microbiomes (i.e. anything that is not model organism related).
 This will change as more data is added to public databases.

 Carnelian (no longer developed???) and Humann3 are worth exploring.
 Humann3 does work, but the couple of times I've used it, it didn't produce any useful results - it also relies on full alignment (alignment files can be deleted after run), and is just generally slow.
-Has potential to be useful.
+Has potential to be useful, and I'm going to take another look to ensure I implementes correctly.

 ## Kaiju pipeline